JargonInc/jargon-sdk-nodejs/packages/sdk-core/README.md

 ```

 ### Variations
-It's important for Alexa skills to vary the words they use in response to users, lest they sound robotic.
-The Jargon SDK
-makes ths simple with built-in variation support.
+Resources can have multiple variations.
 Variations are defined using nested objects:
 ```json
 {
   "resourceWithVariations":{